 Analía Beltrán i Janés has a degree in Fine Arts from the Complutense University of Madrid.
 Since 2001 she has focused his artistic activity on Performance Art.
 She has participated in numerous national and international festivals such as Acción!
 MAD in Madrid 2008 and 2014, X Biennial of Havana 2009 (Cuba), Infr’action Séte (France) 2009, Inf’action Venice 2011, 2013, 2015 and 2017 (Biennial of Venice), Guangzhou Live 3 (China) 2012, Live Action 8 Gothenburg (Sweden) 2013, Navinki International Performance Festival, Minsk (Belarus) 2013, La Muga Caula 2016 (Catalonia), Reihe Neu-Oerlikon (Switzerland) 2017, Perfomedia Bergamo (Italy) 2018 between others.
-She lives in Madrid where she develops a large part of her work in different spaces and galleries such as the Reina Sofia Museum, Matadero Madrid, Room Art Fair, etc. Since January 2017, he organizes every month in Madrid “P.E.P.A.”
+She lives in Madrid where she develops a large part of her work in different spaces and galleries such as the Reina Sofia Museum, Matadero Madrid, Room Art Fair, etc. Since January 2018, she organizes every month in Madrid “P.E.P.A.”
 (Small Performance Art Event).
 She is also a founder member of PACK, a Chinese – Spanish performance group.

 Owing to her training in the plastic arts, her work in performance arises from out of a need to eliminate the artistic object in order to create a more direct exchange between the public and herself, frequently involving direct audience participation.
 She tries to make the work aesthetically simple, by using everyday objects infused with an important symbolic charge.